asen1995/ShoppingMicroServicesArchitecture/ShoppingFrontWebApplication/README.md

 http://localhost:9000/swagger-ui/index.html

 Invertory-client-module is REST microservice. we generate classes from its swagger file in order to call it.

+User-client-module is REST microservice. we generate classes from its swagger file in order to call it.